Saturday 15 June 2024

 Nicholas Sprimont was a Huguenot born in Liege where he was baptised on 23 January 1716.
 After serving an apprenticeship as a silversmith, he emigrated to London registering his mark with the Worshipful Company of Goldsmiths on 25 January 1742/3.

-He set up the Chelsea Porcelain Factory in around 1744, initially in partnership with the jeweller Charles Gouyn until about 1748 and then in full control until ill health forced Sprimont to sell the factory in 1769.
+He set up the Chelsea Porcelain Factory in around 1743 / 4, initially in partnership with the jeweller Charles Gouyn until about 1748 and then took full control until ill health forced Sprimont to sell the factory in 1769.

 "Sprimont is a rare instance of an English porcelain entrepreneur with design skills.
 A visitor to England around 1750 commented that 'an able French artist' supplied 'or directs the models' of everything made at Chelsea.